Plutonium-238: U.S. production ceases and resumes

 The United States stopped producing bulk 238Pu with the closure of the Savannah River Site reactors in 1988.
 Since 1993, all of the 238Pu used in American spacecraft has been purchased from Russia.
+From 1992 to 1994, 10 kilograms were purchased by the US Department of Energy from Russia's Mayak Production Association.
+Via agreement with Minatom, the US must use plutonium for uncrewed NASA missions, and Russia must use the currency for environmental and social investment in the Chelyabinsk region, affected by long-term radioactive contamination such as the Kyshtym disaster.
 In total, 16.5 kg have been purchased, but Russia is no longer producing 238Pu, and their own supply is reportedly running low.

 In February 2013, a small amount of 238Pu was successfully produced by Oak Ridge's High Flux Isotope Reactor, and on December 22, 2015, they reported the production of 50 g of 238Pu.

 In March 2017, Ontario Power Generation (OPG) and its venture arm, Canadian Nuclear Partners, announced plans to produce 238Pu as a second source for NASA.
 Rods containing neptunium-237 will be fabricated by Pacific Northwest National Laboratory (PNNL) in Washington State and shipped to OPG's Darlington Nuclear Generating Station in Clarington, Ontario, Canada where they will be irradiated with neutrons inside the reactor's core to produce 238Pu.

 In January 2019, it was reported that some automated aspects of its production were implemented at Oak Ridge National Laboratory in Tennessee, that are expected to triple the number of plutonium pellets produced each week.
 The production rate is now expected to increase from 80 pellets per week to about 275 pellets per week, for a total production of about 400 grams per year.
 The goal now is to optimize and scale-up the processes in order to produce an average of 1.5 kg per year by 2025.

+In 2023, the DoE delivered 0.5 kg of Pu-238 for NASA missions and expected to produce 1.5 kg per year of plutonium oxide by 2026.